Masque at the baptism of Prince Henry: Shakespeare and a lion amongst ladies

+The lion was probably the animal sent to James in July 1593 by Christian IV of Denmark, which had been given to him by the King of Poland, and was said to be tame enough to be led about by two boys.
+Christian IV also sent a keeper, William Freliche who remained in Scotland until August 1596.
 The significance of the lion or Moor in the masque pulling the tableau of ladies is perhaps unclear in the evidence.
 The black actor and the goddess courtiers were "silent spectacles of strangeness", and the actor and lion seem "interchangeable symbols of exotic physical strength" as markers of sovereign power.

 The substitution of the African actor for the lion at Stirling was suggested by Edmond Malone and others as a source of an allusion in Shakespeare's play A Midsummer Night's Dream, which was written soon afterwards.
 As the characters discuss their play-within-a-play of Pyramus and Thisbe, Snout wonders "Will not the ladies be afeard of the lion?", and Bottom says, "God shield us! a lion among ladies, is a most dreadful thing".
 The fearsome character of lions is also discussed in Arthur Brooke's much earlier poem, The Tragical History of Romeus and Juliet, a source used by Shakespeare.
 This Stirling-Shakespeare connection and untold Black history at the Scottish court is explored in a 2022 film and moving image performance OMOS.